Mode (statistics)

-Like the statistical mean and median, the mode is a way of expressing, in a (usually) single number, important information about a random variable or a population.
-The numerical value of the mode is the same as that of the mean and median in a normal distribution, and it may be very different in highly skewed distributions.
+Like the statistical mean and median, the mode is a summary statistic about the central tendency of a random variable or a population.
+The numerical value of the mode is the same as that of the mean and median in a normal distribution, but it may be very different in highly skewed distributions.

-The mode is not necessarily unique to a given discrete distribution, since the probability mass function may take the same maximum value at several points x_{1}, x_{2}, etc. The most extreme case occurs in uniform distributions, where all values occur equally frequently.
+The mode is not necessarily unique in a given discrete distribution since the probability mass function may take the same maximum value at several points x_{1}, x_{2}, etc. The most extreme case occurs in uniform distributions, where all values occur equally frequently.